erikdstock/emission/docs/using_the_beta.md

 To pull this off we have a separate place to keep new screens for pages on Artsy.
 This app Emission is where they are built, and then we move them into the Artsy iOS app when we think they're ready.
 Think of it as a staging environment for new screens.

 The way we do this is by building lots of smaller blocks called Components.
-Think of how Artsy's design is consistent - we want to make a button look the same Artsy style on every page.
+Think of how Artsy's traerdesign is consistent - we want to make a button look the same Artsy style on every page.
 So we make Components and we describe different ways in which these look as different states.

 Inside the app we use something called Storybooks to showcase the components and the states.
 As a user, you can browse through the different storybooks to see how different components look in different states.